RobbieLD/patterns/README.md

 from the same base type.
 A factory class is used to lazily create these as needed and return them as needed.

-Imagine a bike race where there are hundreds of bikes but only a few different types the bikes can be.
-Instead of making hundreds of classes or instantiating the several classes hundreds of times, a flyweight implimentation will handle the creation of the bike types and everytime a particular type is needed, it will return either the instance it's already created or a new one if this type hasn't been used before.
-This was there is every only the minimum required number of instantiated classes to represent all the bikes in the race.
+Imagine a bike painting workshop.
+It might paint hundreds of bikes but it's only going to paint then a selected predefind range of colours.
+We need a paint robot for each color but we don't want to create a new color robot for every bike that needs to be painted. so when we need a green robot we check our robot collection, if we've got a green one we use it and if not, only then do we make one.
+This same pattern follows for all colours we need to paint a robot.
+This way we might paint thousands of bikes but we won't be making new painting robots unless there's a new color we need to support.

 ## State